AppointmentGuru/AppointmentGuru-Website/help/quickinvoice.md

 ## Here's how to send a QuickInvoice

 1. Navigate to the appointment, on the Calendar or Appointments page and click on the three vertical dots.
-2. Click on *send quick invoice*.
+2. Click on *send QuickInvoice*.
-3. Give a name for the invoice (for example, *Customer name 12 Nov 2017*) and choose who to send the invoice to.
+3. Give a name for the invoice (for example, *Customer name 12 Nov 2017*) and choose how to send the invoice.

 ### Related articles